Wilkasy, Giżycko County

 Wilkasy is a village in the administrative district of Gmina Giżycko, within Giżycko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 4 km south-west of Giżycko and 85 km east of the regional capital Olsztyn.

 Located on the western shore of Lake Niegocin, it is a popular summer tourist destination in Masuria.

 History

 The village dates back to the Middle Ages.
 In 1493, the old privilege of the village was renewed, and its administrator at the time was Jan Górski.
 As of 1625, the village had an exclusively Polish population.

 Transport

 Wilkasy is located at the intersection of National road 59 and Voivodeship road 643.
 There is also a train station in the village.